digitalscientists/eslint-config-digital-scientists-react-native/README.md

 An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) for React Native projects at [Digital Scientists](http://www.digitalscientists.com/).

 This config only provides a few rules specific to React Native rules, without any general React/JSX or vanilla JS rules.
-Therefore it should be coupled with `eslint-config-digital-scientists-base` ([here](https://github.com/digitalscientists/eslint-config-digital-scientists-base)) and `eslint-config-digital-scientists-react` ([here](https://github.com/digitalscientists/eslint-config-digital-scientists-react))
+Therefore it should be coupled with `eslint-config-digital-scientists-base` ([here](https://github.com/digitalscientists/eslint-config-digital-scientists-base)) and `eslint-config-digital-scientists-react` ([here](https://github.com/digitalscientists/eslint-config-digital-scientists-react)).
+Or you could just get all-in-one by using [eslint-config-digital-scientists](https://github.com/digitalscientists/eslint-config-digital-scientists).

 ## Installation